 - The infected person sneezed, coughed, or somehow got respiratory droplets on you

-You should take the following steps after learning that you have been exposed to a lab- confirmed case of COVID-19:
+If you are not fully vaccinated, you should take the following steps after learning that you have been exposed to a lab-confirmed case of COVID-19:

 - Report your exposure immediately to the University by following the instructions included in the COVID-19 Exposure Reporting Policy

-- Stay home for fourteen days after your last contact with a person who has COVID-19
+- Stay home for ten days after your last contact with a person who has COVID-19

 - Watch for fever (100.4°F), cough, shortness of breath, or other symptoms of COVID- 19